Skip to main content

 In addition to GOV.UK content, GDS staff can insert “external links” into search via Search Admin.

-search-api (v1) also has some 'legacy’ means of getting content into its indexes.
+search-api (v1) also has some 'legacy’ means of getting content into its indices.
 Whitehall makes some calls to Search API directly (typically for ‘non-editioned’ content), via Whitehall::SearchIndex, which is called by any model that includes the Searchable module.
-(This legacy behaviour is recognised tech debt and should be removed).
+This legacy behaviour is recognised tech debt and is in the process of being removed.

 Note that there shouldn’t be a situation where Whitehall submits content to Search API both directly and via Publishing API: the Search API’s ‘migrated formats’ file controls which document types Search API expects from each source.
 There’s a non_indexable section at the bottom that includes all of the Whitehall document types.
 Search API checks when processing messages from Publishing API whether or not the document type is indexable, and ignores them if it’s not.